10 STEP GUIDE TO BARREL BOOKING, COLLECTION, SHIPPING AND CLEARANCE

 Within 14 days from collection of your shipment, we will then be able to provide you with international tracking information and a Bill Of Laden for your barrel consignment.
 You can use this information with our online tracking tool 24hrs a day to track the location of your barrels until they reach your chosen port of discharge.

 Your barrels are then transported from London to Jamaica.
 You can visit our sailing schedule page in conjunction with your tracking information to determine the date your barrel will arrive in Jamaica.

 An example of the documentation you receive is as below.

 Step 7 - Barrels Delivered to Port of Discharge in Jamaica

 Once your barrel has been delivered to the port of discharge they will remain inside the container ready to be stripped by Jamaica Wharf port staff.
-This takes up to 7 days from arrival of your container.
+This takes up to 5 working days from arrival of your container.

 Please take note of our sailing schedule.
 This service advises customers firstly of the estimated arrival date of your consignment based on the SHIP DATE we provided to you in Step 6 above.

 Please be aware that the corresponding EARLIEST COLLECTION DATE on the schedule relates to the estimated time it takes for your goods to be stripped from the shipment container.

 We provide this information to save you time travelling to the port and your items are not ready for collection.